g0v-data/g0v-hackmd-archive/notes/oK_sYxJ8SgizNqO4CX3BMg.md

   jaegertracing/all-in-one:1.32
 ```

-In your React application, you will have to extend the basic OpenTelemetry configuration by adding the OTLPTraceExporter.
+In your React application, you will have to extend the basic OpenTelemetry configuration by adding the `OTLPTraceExporter`.
 This is an example of how to set up the exporter to push trace data to Jaeger:

 ```javascript
 import { WebTracerProvider } from '@opentelemetry/sdk-trace-web';